spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 The spectral table for this model contains the same columns as the `~stdatamodels.jwst.datamodels.CombinedSpecModel`, but each row in the table contains the combined spectrum for a single source.
 The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum.
-In addition, the spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.
+In addition, the spectral tables for this model have extra 2D columns CONTAM_FLUX and CONTAM_SURF_BRIGHT for the contamination estimate, and extra 1D columns to contain the metadata for the spectrum in each row.
 These metadata fields include:

 * SOURCE_ID
 * N_ALONGDISP